Freelander – Custom Light Bar Roof Rack

 Final Design and Installation

-After a few test drives and the odd active deployment of the lights, this lightbar rack really does work well.
+After a few test drives and the odd active deployment of the lights, this lightbar rack does work well.
 Beyond being securely fixed to the vehicle, there are no rattles and little wind noise!
 Obviously, the Freelander2 top speed isn’t great, but I’m pretty confident they won’t fall off.

 M